 Most of these elements have one thing in common: we need to know what is important for our service delivery and what is not.

 That brings us to the core subject of what needs to be resilient.
-The answer is very short and so complex at the same time.
+The answer is very short and very complex at the same time.
 It is the service that you offer to your customers which must meet reliance levels.

 Take the example of a hospital.
 When there is a power outage, the most critical systems must continue operating for a given period.
-That also means that sufficient capable staff must be present to operate said equipment; it even means that the paths leading to said hospital should remain available; if not by road, then, e.g., helicopter.
+That also means that sufficient capable staff must be present to operate said equipment; it even means that the paths leading to said hospital should remain available; if not by road, then, e.g., by helicopter.
 If these inroads are unavailable, an alternate hospital should be able to take on the workload.

 If we look at the financial sector, the EU DORA (Digital Operational Resilience Act) specifically states that you must start with your business services.
 Like many others, the financial sector can no longer function without its digital landscape.
 If a bank is unexpectedly disconnected from its payment network, especially SWIFT, it will not be long before there are existential issues.
 A trading department stands to lose millions if the trading system fails.

 But also, outside of the technology, we see points in the supply chain that require resilience.
-Do you still rely on a single person for a critical function?
+Do you still rely on a single person or provider for a critical function?
 Do you have backup procedures if the tech stops working, yet your clients require you to continue to service them?

 In all these and other cases, you must know what your critical services are so that you can analyze the requirements and put the right measures in place.

-Resilient operations ensure that you continue to function at the right price in the face of adverse events.
+Resilient operations ensure that you continue to function, at the right price, in the face of adverse events.
 If you can, resilience starts at the business level from the moment of product conception.
 If the products have long been developed, look at how they are delivered to the client and upgrade operations, resources, and tech where needed.

 In some cases, you are legally required to undertake this exercise.
 But in all cases, it is important that you understand your business services and the needs of your clients and put sufficient resources in the right places of your delivery chain.